-When we travel, our carry on backpack is our most versatile piece of luggage.
+When we travel, the carry on backpack is our most versatile piece of luggage.

 Everywhere we go the knapsack comes along and carries whatever we'll need for the excursion of the day whether we'll be shopping, partying or hiking.